nhimspec/Front-endSpec/README.md

 Welcome!

-This is default template html.
+This is default template html made by spec.

 ## Installation

+You can launch the app from the Terminal:

-	$ npm install spechtml
+	$ bower install spechtml